 If you’re like many small business owners, you end up wearing a lot of hats.
 From accounting to project management to sales, you probably have a hand in most aspects of your business, particularly when you first launch and as you grow.

-The right tools can help streamline and improve your business operations.
+The right tools can help streamline and improve your business operations as you go through your crowded to-do list.
 These days, there are many free or low-cost apps and software to help with everything from marketing to money management.
 Here are our top picks.